Hoglandets-IT/beetl/docs/getting-started/change-notes.md

 automatic validation
 schema generation
-extras are forbidden will throw error
+extras are forbidden will throw error unused query and table removed from sqlserver config
 ## 1.0.4
 ### Changes ️️🔄️
 - It is now possible to use Xml files as a data source and destination.
 Read more about it in the [docs](/sources/xml.html).